Since the last statement is quite bold, I decided to buy myself a NIU KQi2 scooter and test the scooter out myself.

 The NIU KQi2 Pro is a commuter scooter.
 If the distance of your daily commute is up to 25 km (16 miles), this scooter would be a strong choice.

-Since the scooter doesn’t have suspensions, it is mostly meant for the urban environment.
+You should also know that since the scooter doesn’t have suspensions, it is mostly meant for the urban environment.
+So, if you like to do some occasional off-roading, this scooter might not be suitable for that.

 NIU KQi2 Pro Specs